top of page

 Mid-range frames explore the spatial layering of the restaurant.

 Close details highlight the materials, lighting, and craftsmanship.
+The goal is simple but powerful: let the design speak.

 Timing also plays a crucial role.
 As daylight fades over Dubai Marina, the restaurant’s lighting design gradually takes over—transforming the space into a rich, atmospheric environment.
 This transition between natural and artificial light becomes one of the defining moments in the photographic narrative.